particle-iot/docs/src/content/tutorials/learn-more/node-js.md

 To get an access token, you will often use the [`particle token create`](/reference/developer-tools/cli/#particle-token-create) command in the Particle CLI.
 Remember that the access token grants full access to your account, so make sure you keep it secure!

-### Adding a library
+### Adding a package

-One of the advantages of node is the huge number of available libraries.
+One of the advantages of node is the huge number of available packages or libraries.
 In order to use them, we'll change the structure of the projects we use in the examples.

 - Each project should be in a separate directory.
 - You need a `package.json` file at the top level of the directory.
 The file is mostly boilerplate for private projects like this.
 It will be updated as we add libraries, however, so it's still important.